Weidsn/Predictive_Analysis_SAIT_Capstone_Project/README.md

 # Auto Insurance Churn Analysis
 The Capstone Project for Data Analytics program at Southern Alberta Institute of Technology (SAIT), Calgary, AB, Dec 2023

-This project analyzes auto insurance customer churn using predictive modelling tchiques.
+This project, which was completed in a group of two, analyzes auto insurance churn using predictive modelling techiques.

 ## Documentation Contents